Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

   "value": 10
 }
 ```
-where 10 can be substituted for any number between `UINT64_T_MIN / 2` and `UINT64_T_MAX / 2`.
+where 10 can be substituted for any number between `INT64_MIN / 2` and `INT64_MAX / 2`.
 ### [IoT Hub Telemetry][telemetry_sample]
-Send 5 telemetry messages using the IoT Hub client.
+Send 5 telemetry messages using the IoT Hub Client.
 ### [IoT Hub Twin][twin_sample]
-Use twin features such as updating reported properties, receiving the twin document, and receiving desired properties using the IoT Hub client.
+Use twin features such as updating reported properties, receiving the twin document, and receiving desired properties using the IoT Hub Client.

 ## Troubleshooting